So much beauty contained in a single building.

 Madonna del Prato, by Raphael (1506)

-Bow-carving Amor, by Parmigianino (1534-39)
+Bow-carving Amor, by Parmigianino (1534-1539)

 Self-Portrait in a Convex Mirror, by Parmigianino (1524)

-Susanna Bathing, by Tintoretto (1555-56)
+Susanna Bathing, by Tintoretto (1555-1556)

-The Old Testament story of Susanna – two old men spy on the bathing lady, try to seduce, then falsely accuse her – takes us to the strange world of Jacopo Tintoretto.
-A star artist of golden-age Venice in the 16th-century (behind Titian, and beside Veronese), Tintoretto painted colossal “mannerist” figures who are always in frantic motion and burst with energy.
+The Old Testament story of Susanna – two old men spy on the bathing lady, try to seduce, then falsely accuse her – takes us to the strange world of Jacopo Tintoretto (1518-1594).
+A star artist of golden-age Venice in the 16th-century (behind Titian, and beside Paolo Veronese), Tintoretto painted colossal “mannerist” figures who are always in frantic motion and burst with energy.
 Susanna is illuminated in radiant light and appears exaggerated compared with the creeps hiding behind the hedge.
 The bald man is about to fall off the canvas so unbalanced is the composition.
-The unduly long perspective makes the painting even more disorienting.
+The unusually long perspective makes the painting even more disorienting.

-The Raising of the Youth of Nain, by Paolo Veronese (1565/70)
+The Raising of the Youth of Nain, by Paolo Veronese (1565/1570)

-Jacopo Strada, by Titian (1567-68)
+Jacopo Strada, by Titian (1567-1568)

-Nymph and Shepherd, by Titian (1570/75)
+Nymph and Shepherd, by Titian (1570/1575)

 Inspired by Titian, this rougher style – observe those two incredible red lines indicating the setting sun – was later adopted by both Velázquez and Rembrandt.
-However, art teachers warned their students against imitation, arguing that in unskilled hands it led to embarrassing failures.
+Amusingly, art teachers often warn their students against imitation, arguing that in unskilled hands this technique leads to embarrassing failures.

-David with Goliath’s Head, by Caravaggio (1600-01)
+David with the Head of Goliath, by Caravaggio (1600-1601)

 Infanta Margarita in a Blue Dress, by Diego Velázquez (1659)

-It was a long-held tradition between the Spanish and Austrian side of the Habsurgs to marry within the family (a result of this inbreeding is the famous Habsburg jaw).
+It was a long-held tradition between the Spanish and Austrian branch of the Habsurgs to marry within the family (a result of this inbreeding: the famous Habsburg jaw, of which you can find plenty of examples in the Kunstkammer on the ground level of the museum).
 Family portraits would be dispatched from Madrid to Vienna and back to facilitate nuptials.
-This painting of Margaret Theresa, daughter of the Spanish king Philip IV, shows why the court painter Diego Velázquez is regarded among the great in history.
+This painting of Margaret Theresa, daughter of the Spanish king Philip IV, shows why the court painter Diego Velázquez (1599-1660) is regarded among the great in history.

 Flemish, Netherlandish, and German Painters

-The Crucifixion, by Lucas Cranach the Elder (1500/01)
+The Crucifixion, by Lucas Cranach the Elder (1500/1501)

-Compared with the refined realism and technical brilliance of his contemporaries – Michelangelo, Dürer, Raphael – the paintings of the German Lucas Cranch the Elder look strangely crude, anatomically flawed, and out-of-date.
-And yet Cranach’s early works, painted in Vienna around 1500, have an expressive power that’s hard to resist – just observe the tormented faces at the Crucifixion shown above.
+Compared with the refined realism and technical brilliance of his contemporaries – Michelangelo, Dürer, Raphael – the paintings of the German Lucas Cranch the Elder (1472-1553) look strangely crude, anatomically flawed, and out-of-date.
+Still in the Gothic style.
+And yet Cranach’s canvases, especially his early works painted in Vienna around 1500, have an expressive power that’s hard to resist – just observe the tormented faces at the Crucifixion shown above.